UETA Act & ESIGN Act

 Learn about the Uniform Electronic Transactions Act (UETA)

-and the Electronic Signatures in Global and National Commerce Act (ESIGN).
+and the Electronic Signatures in Global and National Commerce Act (ESIGN) and their impact on electronic documents and electronic commerce.

 What is the UETA and ESIGN Act?